pranayvasanth/ApexPlantes-Internship/Task -2 Network Security & Scanning.md

 * To obtain the MailTransfer servers used by the ApexPlanet website.

+3.**Google Dorking:**

+Google dorking is often termed as "Google hacking."

+* This is a technique designed to utilise Google's Search services to research data and in file data  from different domains through the use of different search operators.

+#### Search Operators :

+* **Site :** This Operator signifies the specific site required.
+*  **In-url :** Check for the keyword in different URLs.
+*  **In-title :** To search for the specified Keyword in the title of the webpage.
+*   **In-text :** This is to search for a keyword in the body of the webpage.
+*   **FileType :** Defines the type of data to search for specific files.

 ### 2. Active Reconnaissance:**

 * Gather information by directly interacting with the target system or network.
 This involves sending probes or packets to the target.